sintonis/.github/profile/README.md

 **Sintonis** is an open-source operating system optimized for touch screens, designed for Raspberry Pi and other micro-computers.
-It offers various features, such as music, radio, alarms, clocks, timers, and weather updates, all within a single, user-friendly interface.
+It offers various features, such as smart home control, music, radio, alarms, clocks, timers, and weather updates, all within a single, user-friendly interface.
 Pronounced "Sin-toh-nees," Sintonis provides a seamless and integrated experience.

 ## Features

+- **Smart Home Control:** Manage and control smart home devices such as lights, thermostats, and security systems directly from the Sintonis interface.
-- **Music Playback**: Enjoy your favorite tunes with a seamless music player.
+- **Music Playback:** Enjoy your favorite tunes with a seamless music player.
-- **Radio Streaming**: Access a variety of radio stations effortlessly.
+- **Radio Streaming:** Access a variety of radio stations effortlessly.
-- **Alarms & Timers**: Set and manage alarms and timers with ease.
+- **Alarms & Timers:** Set and manage alarms and timers with ease.
-- **Weather Updates**: Get real-time weather information at your fingertips.
+- **Weather Updates:** Get real-time weather information at your fingertips.
-- **Wi-Fi Management**: Utilities for managing Wi-Fi connectivity.
+- **Wi-Fi Management:** Utilities for managing Wi-Fi connectivity.
-- **Bluetooth Integration**: Seamless Bluetooth device pairing and management.
+- **Bluetooth Integration:** Seamless Bluetooth device pairing and management.
-- **RFID Support**: RFID reader integration for enhanced functionality.
+- **RFID Support:** RFID reader integration for enhanced functionality.
-- **Customizable Interface**: Navigation bar, header, and settings management.
+- **Customizable Interface:** Navigation bar, header, and settings management.
-- **User Authentication**: Secure login and user management system.
+- **User Authentication:** Secure login and user management system.
+- **Call Management:** Receive and manage phone calls directly from the Sintonis interface.

 ## Getting Started